- Private Law Children

 Claire's article in Family Law Week “Changing Residence - A Judgment of Solomon” addresses the difficulties faced by the courts in deciding whether to change a child's residence, particularly in view of a child's wishes and feelings to the contrary.

 Claire enjoys foreign travel, scuba diving, skiing and photography.
 She supports Newcastle United and sometimes enjoys it.
-Claire is married with two children and two dogs.
+Claire is divorced with two children and two dogs.